vimtor/nuclio-custom-react-hooks/README.md

 ## Tasks

+You will find the solutions of these tasks in different branches.

-- [ ] Add check feature with its according update request
+1. Add check feature with its according update request
-- [ ] Use axios' [instances](https://github.com/axios/axios#creating-an-instance) to clean up requests
+2. Use axios' [instances](https://github.com/axios/axios#creating-an-instance) to clean up requests
-- [ ] Do proper error checking on request
+3. Do proper error checking on request
-- [ ] Trust the request and rollback if they don't succeed
+4. Trust the request and rollback if they don't succeed
-- [ ] Refactor to React [context](https://kentcdodds.com/blog/how-to-use-react-context-effectively/) with its custom `useTasks` hook.
+5. Refactor to React [context](https://kentcdodds.com/blog/how-to-use-react-context-effectively/) with its custom `useTasks` hook.

 That way we can make our components more isolated.
 Going from this: